Machine learning in manufacturing: an overview

 Predictive analytics

 Predictive analytics uses machine learning, statistical modeling, and data mining techniques to determine future outcomes.
-In the manufacturing context, predictive analytics are used extensively to predict equipment failures, streamline quality control, and improve material procurement.
+In the manufacturing context, predictive analytics are used extensively for equipment diagnostics and failure prediction, quality control automation, and streamlining of material procurement decision-making.

 Intelligence process automation (IPA)